vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

-The following section describe the experiments performed with this setup, all experiments are done running queries using the [Vespa query api](https://docs.vespa.ai/en/query-api) and checking the predicted answer against the golden reference answer(s).
+The following section describe the experiments performed with this setup, all experiments are done running queries using the [Vespa query api](https://docs.vespa.ai/en/query-api) and checking the predicted answer against the golden reference answer(s):
 <pre>
 def get_vespa_result(question, retriever_model):
   request_body = {